Worse to come for food price rises, warns industry

 Ms Betts said there was "usually a seven-to-12 month time lag in the prices that food manufacturers pay before those price rises are felt on shop shelves".

-"So, if it is costing more to plant and grow wheat or sunflowers for sunflower oil now then those price rises are going to take 12 months, perhaps longer than that to make their way into food prices in the UK," she said.
+"So, if it is costing more to plant and grow wheat or sunflowers for sunflower oil now then those price rises are going to take 12 months, perhaps longer to make their way into food prices in the UK," she said.

 The UK's overall inflation rate hit 9.1% in May and the Bank of England predicts it could reach 11% this year.